KeelNode/afk_pvp_tabbedout_zc/README.md

   - 100 = MORE Crucible reputation & Weapon XP & event items (if available, such as Silver Leaves from Solstice)

 Work In Progress:
-✅ option to swap between Score Limits of 25/50/100 - respectively prioritising and providing more rep 🚧 HDD/SSD options to automagically accounting for timings, allowing fastest possible runtime of each instance 🚧 Auto-setup private crucible settings for this farm
+✅ option to swap between Score Limits of 25/50/100 - respectively prioritising and providing more rep \n 🚧 HDD/SSD options to automagically accounting for timings, allowing fastest possible runtime of each instance  \n 🚧 Auto-setup private crucible settings for this farm

 # How To Use